SMTH Initial

 Course Information

 This course is designed to train persons who are responsible for undertaking SMTH work as part of their duties as a Signal Maintenance Tester on Network Rail Infrastructure.
 It is designed to develop a person’s knowledge, understanding and skills of carrying out Signal Maintenance Testing in accordance with the Signal Maintenance Testing Handbook (SMTH) and other applicable Network Rail Standards.
-The course is fully in compliance with Network Rail standards and we are one of their approved training providers of SMTH training.
+The course is fully in compliance with Network Rail standards, and we are one of their approved training providers of SMTH training.

 SMTH Competence Process

-SMTH competence will now be handled fully on Sentinel from March 2025.
+SMTH competence will now be handled fully on Sentinel from March 2026.
 The following infographic shows the process to become a fully competent SMTH tester.

 The course assumes that you have experience of being a signalling technician and have attended signalling specific training courses, such as Signal Engineering Maintenance 1 & 2 (SEM 1/2) or an equivalent.
 If you don’t think you have the required experience, please let us know when contacting us.
 We will need copies of your certificates or equivalents sent over to us prior to booking onto the course.